zyx124/dictation/dictation.md

 classy 豪华的

 108
 The group of 7 summit is underway in Canada, the meeting comes amid attention over president DT trade policies and his call for Russia to be allowed back into the elite group of nations.
-Celebrity chef of and world traveler Anthony was found dead in his hotel room on Friday in France while working on his CIA series on // traditionals.
+Celebrity chef of and world traveler Anthony Bourdain was found dead in his hotel room on Friday in France while working on his CNN series on // traditionals.
 A proscecuter said he apparently hanged himself in the /luxury/ hotel in the new // way throughout the world. // troops fight around and tear gas near the Ga boarder fance killed at least 400 demonstrators, more than 600 wounded.
 Protesters burned tires and throw stones and flew flamed // in the // of series of mass protest to call attention of a decade of blood of Ga by Israel and Egypt.
 A /Mexican/ restaurant in Singapore is giving a chance for customers to participate in a weekend raffle for the opportunity to hit the // to characters of pDT  and NK leader Kim Jong On are statued to hold a meeting in Singapore on June 12th.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDA2NTEyMjcsLTE4NzQyMjUxNTAsLT
+eyJoaXN0b3J5IjpbMTg2NDI1NzEyMSwtMTg3NDIyNTE1MCwtMj
-I5ODcwMzM4NywtMzEzMzI2Mjk4LC0xMDIxMjc0OTUzXX0=
+k4NzAzMzg3LC0zMTMzMjYyOTgsLTEwMjEyNzQ5NTNdfQ==
 -->